 Returning to the question—“Should Alberta Adopt a Land Transfer Tax?”—our recommendation is “No”.
 A large body of recent empirical studies indicates that the land transfer taxes discourage residential property transactions and impose a larger welfare loss per dollar of tax revenue than is associated with residential property taxes.
 Furthermore, land transfer taxes are highly volatile sources of tax revenue.
 The variations in land transfer tax revenues would be highly correlated with ups and downs in the provincial economy and therefore with the province’s non-renewable resource revenues.
 A land transfer tax would exacerbate the volatility of provincial revenues, making budgeting and fiscal decisions even more difficult than currently.
 Land transfer taxes are no more progressive than a property tax.
 Attempts to make land transfer taxes more progressive by instituting notches in the rate structure are particularly distortionary.
 Also a one percent land transfer tax on an average land transfer in 2015 would represent six to seven percent of median household income in Edmonton and Calgary, a substantially higher rate than in other Alberta cities.

-In our view, if the Alberta government feels the need to increase its tax revenues to deal with the province’s fiscal situation, other new sources of tax revenue should be considered, such as a provincial sales tax, or the province could increase the Education Property Tax instead of introducing a land transfer tax.
+In our view, if the Alberta government feels the need to increase its tax revenues to deal with the province’s fiscal situation, other new sources of tax revenue should be considered, such as a provincial sales tax, which has a relatively low marginal cost of public funds, (see Dahlby and Ferede (2012, 2018)), or the province could increase the Education Property Tax instead of introducing a land transfer tax.

 References